 - Hours: 9 a.m.-6 p.m.
 Monday-Friday, 9 a.m.-6:30 p.m.
 Saturday-Sunday, Memorial Day-Labor Day; 9 a.m.-5 p.m.
 Labor Day-Memorial Day

-Ready to get dirty?
-For adventurous kids (ages 12 and up on this one), venture on hands and knees – and stomach! – as part of the Waterfall Crawl.
-This tour lasts two hours.
-But there are plenty of other options, both for more adventures (think crawling through even-rock caverns) and simple walking tours for all ages.
+There are plenty of options, both for the more adventurous and simple walking tours for all ages.
+For adventurous kids (ages 8-plus on this one), venture on hands and knees – and stomach! – as part of The Crawl.
+It lasts about 30 minutes.
 With so many ways to explore the cave, it’s no mystery why this is Indiana’s most visited show cave!

 - Location: Hannibal, Missouri